EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [x] Fixing individual progress for ffmpeg
 - [x] Adding Searching Support for EPorner
 - [x] Implementing Update mechanism, so that if new release is out, users get notified
+- [x] Implementing a factory reset
+- [x] Adding a setting for specifying the workers and timeout in the threaded preset
+- [x] Bring back client delay (optional)
+- [x] Redesigning settings widget
 - [] Code refactoring
 - [] Make functions more robust
 - [] Change README